+Not at all, but there are a few things you should remember when dealing with heat stress.
 Dry matter intakes will generally fall when cows become heat stressed.
 This leads to energy deficiency, which will result in poor conception rates for potentially the next couple of months.

 It is important that you provide them with good quality grazing as much as possible.
-This is easier with rotational grazing, but even these paddocks are succumbing to the drought and grass is heading rather than bulking.
+This is easier with rotational grazing, but even these paddocks are succumbing to the drought.